 Best Paint for Kitchen Cabinets

 Your kitchen cabinets go through more than you might think.
 Constant slams, knocks and greasy finger prints all round.
 Normal emulsion paint just won't cut it.
-Choose an Eggshell paint for kitchen cabinets for the best durability and a nice matt finish.
+The best paint for kitchen cabinets is our Eggshell COAT paint for the best durability and a nice matt finish.
 Eggshell paint is designed especially for wood, so the application is nice and smooth and the end result looks amazing whilst also being super easy to clean.
+But how to paint kitchen cabinets?
 Give old wooden cabinets a quick sand first, and if the kitchen cabinets are MDF you should probably apply a decent primer first to help the Eggshell paint stick.

 Best Paint for Kitchen Doors